aileot/vim-snatch/README.md

 # vim-snatch

-Snatch texts, from Insert mode, by horizontal motion or by `TextYankPost`.
+Snatch texts, from Insert/Command mode, by motion.

 ## Concept